Little Mix’s Jesy Nelson Sizzles In Leather Bra On Instagram

 As The Daily Mail pointed out, Nelson has recently been in the news for her growing romance with Love Island star Chris Hughes.
 The reality TV star recently gave a sweet interview during Cheltenham Festival in which he said that Nelson leaves him speechless, the report continued.

-“It’s great, she’s a lovely girl, and I’m going to bring her to a race one day,” he said during an interview at the race, according to The Daily Mail report.
+“It’s great, she’s a lovely girl, and I’m going to bring her to a race one day,” he said during an interview at the race, according to the Daily Mail report.
 “She’s never been to a race before, I said I’ll bring her back next festival, she’s rehearsing this week, very busy schedule these girls.
 She’s great.”